 - FUNDED PLACES: If this programme appeals to you, but feels out of reach financially, then please do not turn away.
 I have a patron, the Spayne Lindsay Foundation, who supports my work, and we can have a conversation about how we might be able to help.
 Get in touch with me and we can talk about it

-- Whats included: food (25 hearty meals!), accommodation, tuition, activities, materials, group equipment
+- Whats included: food (25 hearty meals!), accommodation, mentoring, tuition, activities, materials, group equipment

 - Not included: Personal kit and travel.
 For the Devon and Peak District events, an efficient option is to hire a minibus and drive the whole group.
 I would expect this to cost £40 per person on each occasion

 1. Get in touch with me (use the purple 'Contact Mentor' button)

 2. Conversation between parent / guardian and me

 3. I meet / Skype / speak with the young man in question (to break the ice, allow him to find out for himself from me what its about, and to allow me to understand that he himself actually does want to do it - a critical factor)

 4. Then we make the booking

 - In order to be able to offer a programme like this, I require the full commitment of the participating young men (and their families).
 In a bonded group like Wolf Pack, an amount of synergy is lost by an individual missing one trip, and the whole group is affected, not just the absentee; each member carries a responsibility for the wider group.
 Participants will be able to meet or speak with Chris before committing, in order to be fully informed to make the decision.

 - A degree of physical fitness is required, and a mindset to take on the various challenges.
 Sometimes we will be carrying our equipment on consecutive days, often over rough terrain.
 By design, there is some struggle